 E. Libertarian1 and Peace and Freedom Parties: The state convention nominates electors, 50% of whom shall be women and 50% shall be men.
-The party chair certifies their names and residence addresses to the Secretary of State. § 7843
+The party chair certifies their names and residence addresses to the Secretary of State.

 United States Senators and United States Representatives in Congress, and persons holding an office of trust or profit of the United States, shall not be electors.
 U.S. Const., art.
 II, § 1, cl.
 2

-The lists of electors for all parties must be filed with the Secretary of State by October 1, 2020 (E-33).
-The Secretary of State then notifies each elector of his or her nomination.
+The lists of electors for all parties must be filed with the Secretary of State by October 1, 2024 (E-35).
+The Secretary of State then notifies each elector of their nomination.